Qinetiq reaches deal to reduce pension deficit

 LONDON Defence technology company QinetiQ said it had reached an agreement with the trustees of its pension scheme to reduce its pension deficit and improve the security of the scheme.

-QinetiQ (QQ.L), which makes high-tech military equipment such as bomb disposal robots and sniper detectors, on Tuesday said it had made immediate one-off payment of 40 million pounds into the scheme to cut its deficit.
+QinetiQ, which makes high-tech military equipment such as bomb disposal robots and sniper detectors, on Tuesday said it had made immediate one-off payment of 40 million pounds ($64 million) into the scheme to cut its deficit.

 QinetiQ said the impact of the change in index would see the funding deficit cut by around 109 million pounds to 74.7 million pounds.